xlnwel/grl2-jax/readme.md

-This repository is implemented with *Tensorflow2.1* and *ray0.8.4* for distributed learning.
-Algorithms are tested with the default configurations.
+A modulated and versatile library for reinforcement learning algorithms, implemented in *Tensorflow2.4*. *ray1.1.0* is used for distributed training.

 ## Current Implemented Algorithms/Networks